-With your generous support, even with the pandemic, our 12th & 13th families are completing construction of their new homes in Port Hueneme this May.
-Our Goal for 2022 is to complete funding for TWO homes.
-While we are proud of this life-changing work, too many families struggle to find housing in Ventura County, where only 26% of the population can afford to purchase a home.
-Your support will make it possible to help more families build a safe and stable place to call “home” and achieve long-term empowerment for generations to come.
+While we are proud of this life-changing work, too many families struggle to find housing in Ventura County, where only 24% of the population can afford to purchase a home.
+Your support will make it possible to help more families build a safe and stable place to call “home,” and achieve long-term empowerment for generations to come.

 Meet the Rodriguez family